 This programme will equip you with the advanced knowledge and professional skills to succeed in the challenging, dynamic and highly in-demand world of IT.
 As being a part of technical university, we profit from rich cooperation with industry as well as public bodies.
 This allows you to become a part of research teams and further enlarge your expertise.

 We focus mainly on solving technical and analytical problems using the latest commercial software (i.e. ArcGIS, IBM SPSS, Oracle) as well as free software (i.e. QGIS, R, PostGIS) and high-end technical equipment (over 50 computers, some with 3D graphic cards, UAVs, Topcon and Trimble GPS receivers).

-Institute of Geoinformatics emphasises on stimulating students to apply their gained knowledge to real-world problems.
+Department of Geoinformatics emphasises on stimulating students to apply their gained knowledge to real-world problems.
 Thus, more than 50% of time of lessons is spent in computers labs dealing with real-life and current problems or by field works utilising UAVs or GPS receivers.

 Key Learning Outcomes

 |Students of Geoinformatics will develop and expand their knowledge and understanding of many aspects of geoinformation technologies; especially in the field of remote sensing, spatial databases, data analyses, geovisualisation, programming of GI applications, global navigation satellite systems, mobile GIT or modelling and simulations.